mfeinLearn/Project-Gem/README.md

 ## Built With

 You should be able to clone StarGem's Git repository and open it in Android Studio.
-It is being developed on Ubuntu 16.0? and Android Studio
-1.?.
-[Dependencies](#dependencies) are included in the Git branch.
+It is being developed on an Ubuntu 16.0 and MacOS using Android Studio as our development environment.[Dependencies](#dependencies) are included in the Git branch.

 For full contributing requirements, please read our [Contributing](docs/Contributing.md) docs.